Ignite-Laboratories/Enigmaneering/enigma2/E2 - Binary Synthesis.md

     A dimension is the abstract act of measuring the presence of something across time.

-Time, however, is often _implied_ - the ability to record a value comes as a byproduct of its _passing_ - without _time,_ there would be no dimensionality because presence cannot be distinguished without change, even if the changing component _is_ the passing of _*time!*_
+Time, however, is often _implied_ - the ability to record a value comes as a byproduct of its _passing_ - without _time,_ there would be no dimensionality because presence is perceived through _change,_ even if the changing component _is_ the passing of _*time!*_

     tl;dr - "stay very still, its vision is based on movement"